Naturopathy (12 questions)

 The title ND, Naturopathic Doctor, and Naturopath are protected titles.
 This means that only individuals who have demonstrated the education and qualification to practice can use the title.

-While naturopathic medicine does rely heavily on age-old wisdom, we also utilize modern science.
+While naturopathy does rely heavily on age-old wisdom, we also utilize modern science.
 Through the advances in science and what we now know about the various systems of the body, we have been able to enhance our treatment of patients while still remaining true to our goal of safe, natural treatments.

 No. We will work in cooperation with your medical doctor if you wish; however, you may make an appointment without a referral.
 When appropriate, you should discuss any naturopathic treatments with your medical doctor.